QFPay/QFPAY_Oversea/2_payment.md

  1.Apply Wechat and Alipay account from Qfpay.

-2.Qfpay provides appcode,key,mchid to merchant.
+2.Qfpay provides appcode,key,mchid(optional) to merchant.

 3.Merchant use Qfpay parameters to do the development.